OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 `$operationAsParam` instead of printing the value returned after invoking (running) the function.

-To fix this, you just need to modify the *String Template* from this representation of the function:
+To fix this, you just need to modify the *String Template* from `$operationAsParam`:

 ```kotlin
     println("The result is : $operationAsParam")
 ```

-to an invocation by adding `()` after the name of the parameter :
+to an invocation by adding parenthesis `()` after the name of the parameter :

 ```kotlin
     println("The result is : ${operationAsParam()}")
 ```

-This will actually replace the function parameter name with the value returned by the function after its invocation.
+This will actually replace the function parameter name with the value returned by the invocation of the function that the parameter represents.

 > *Feel free to go back and edit the interactive code snippet* ⬆️